45 (Quick!) Universal Studios Tips Perfect For Your First Visit

 - Bring your own water bottle.
 Bring along these collapsible reusable water bottles to save you tons of money from having to purchase bottled water inside the park ($5.50/bottle).
 Restaurants and quick-service counters will refill them at no cost.

 2. Eat at the Universal restaurants and at CityWalk.
 The fun and unique food and beverage options at Universal Studios are part of the experience!
-Don’t miss out on getting a VooDoo Donut or going to the Toothsome Chocolate Emporium & Savory Feast Kitchen in CityWalk.
+Don’t miss out on getting a VooDoo Donut or going to the Toothsome Chocolate Emporium & Savory Feast Kitchen, two of the best restaurants in CityWalk.
 Also, be sure to get a Flaming Moe (orange soda with dry ice) found in the Simpson’s Springfield Fast Food Boulevard section of the parks.

 3. Make reservations ahead of time.
 I highly suggest making online reservations for full-service restaurants at the parks and City Walk to avoid the lines during busy seasons.
 This can be done online, or by calling (407) 224-FOOD.